icopy-site/awesome/docs/awesome/awesome-docker.md

 - [Glances](https://github.com/nicolargo/glances) - A cross-platform curses-based system monitoring tool written in Python by [@nicolargo](https://github.com/nicolargo)
 - [Grafana Docker Dashboard Template](https://grafana.com/dashboards/179) - A template for your Docker, Grafana and Prometheus stack [@vegasbrianc][vegasbrianc]
 - [InfluxDB, cAdvisor, Grafana](https://github.com/vegasbrianc/docker-monitoring) - InfluxDB Time series DB in combination with Grafana and cAdvisor by [@vegasbrianc][vegasbrianc]
-- [LogJam](https://github.com/gocardless/logjam) - Logjam is a log forwarder designed to listen on a local port, receive log entries over UDP, and forward these messages on to a log collection server (https://github.com/veggiemonk/awesome-docker/blob/master/such as logstash) by [@gocardless](https://github.com/gocardless)
+- [LogJam](https://github.com/gocardless/logjam) - Logjam is a log forwarder designed to listen on a local port, receive log entries over UDP, and forward these messages on to a log collection server (such as logstash) by [@gocardless](https://github.com/gocardless)
 - [Logspout](https://github.com/gliderlabs/logspout) - Log routing for Docker container logs by [@gliderlabs][gliderlabs]
 - [NexClipper](https://github.com/NexClipper/NexClipper) - NexClipper is the container monitoring and performance management solution specialized in Docker, Apache Mesos, Marathon, DC/OS, Mesosphere, Kubernetes by [@Nexclipper](https://github.com/NexClipper)
 - [Out-of-the-box Host/Container Monitoring/Logging/Alerting Stack](https://github.com/uschtwill/docker_monitoring_logging_alerting) - Docker host and container monitoring, logging and alerting out of the box using cAdvisor, Prometheus, Grafana for monitoring, Elasticsearch, Kibana and Logstash for logging and elastalert and Alertmanager for alerting.
 Set up in 5 Minutes.
-Secure mode for production use with built-in [Automated Nginx Reverse Proxy (https://github.com/veggiemonk/awesome-docker/blob/master/jwilder's)][nginxproxy].
+Secure mode for production use with built-in [Automated Nginx Reverse Proxy (jwilder's)][nginxproxy].
 - [Zabbix Docker module](https://github.com/monitoringartist/Zabbix-Docker-Monitoring) - Zabbix module that provides discovery of running containers, CPU/memory/blk IO/net container metrics.
 Systemd Docker and LXC execution driver is also supported.
-It's a dynamically linked shared object library, so its performance is (https://github.com/veggiemonk/awesome-docker/blob/master/~10x) better, than any script solution.
+It's a dynamically linked shared object library, so its performance is (~10x) better, than any script solution.
 - [Zabbix Docker](https://github.com/gomex/docker-zabbix) - Monitor containers automatically using zabbix LLD feature.

 ### Networking